VividCortex supports 64-bit Linux, FreeBSD and Windows on x86 processors, provided the platform meets the minimum requirements for Go. In particular:

 We support Amazon RDS for MySQL by using an alternative method to capture queries.

-Instead of sniffing a TCP socket, we can capture performance statistics from the
+Instead of decoding the network protocol, we can capture performance statistics from the

 PERFORMANCE_SCHEMA tables, provided you’re using MySQL version 5.6.14 or newer.